 This Remote Corner Of Nevada Is One Of The Darkest Places In The World

-Jen Rovanpera drives through remote and rough parts of northwestern Nevada, about six miles outside the Oregon border.
-She's an archaeologist with the Bureau of Land Management.
+Jen Rovanpera drives through remote and rough parts of northwestern Nevada, about 6 miles outside the Oregon border.
+She is an archaeologist with the Bureau of Land Management.
 Today, she isn't looking for artifacts.

-She's showing off the vast area of Massacre Rim, the country's largest and newest Dark Sky Sanctuary.
+She is showing off the vast area of Massacre Rim, the country's largest and newest Dark Sky Sanctuary.

 "It's an immense area of darkness.
 The sanctuary is just a small fraction of that area," she says, pointing out across a lookout point just north of the site.

-Rovanpera recently worked to get this area designated with the International Dark Sky Association.
+Rovanpera recently worked with the International Dark Sky Association to get this area designated.
 The title doesn't come with any legal protections, but land managers do have to adopt a lighting policy that preserves the night sky.

 "I think it promotes recognition of what an amazing resource it is, and also awareness that parts of the country were losing this opportunity to really enjoy the natural night sky," Rovanpera says.

-Only ten dark sky sanctuaries exist in the world, with four of them here in the U.S. At more than 100,000 acres, Massacre Rim is the largest one in the country.
-It's surrounded by thousands of acres of sagebrush and grass, making it perfect for cattle and for camping.
+Only 10 dark sky sanctuaries exist in the world, with four of them in the U.S. At more than 100,000 acres, Massacre Rim is the largest one in the country.
+It is surrounded by thousands of acres of sagebrush and grass, making it perfect for cattle and for camping.

-The nearest city to this remote area is Cedarville, California, a town of just 500 people.
+The nearest city to this remote area is Cedarville, Calif., a town of just 500 people.
 In the heart of the city center sits the Country Hearth Restaurant, where every morning, owner Janet Irene bakes fresh bread and makes jams and salsas from scratch.
-She's happy about the designation and says the dark skies in her community aren't always appreciated.

-"It's something that's always there and we've always taken for granted," Irene says.
+She is happy about the designation and says the dark skies in her community aren't always appreciated.
+"It's something that's always there and we've always taken for granted," she says.

-She has been in Cedarville since 1970 and says the night sky is something that continues to amaze her, even after nearly 50 years.
+Irene has been in Cedarville since 1970 and says the night sky is something that continues to amaze her, even after nearly 50 years.

 "It's so exciting to know that there's something else up there, other than what we see every day here," she says.
 "And you can actually see some small part of it.
 It's an insight into what might be."